JMorre/Portfolio/README.md

-# Portfolio
+# Academic Portfolio
-A portfolio of some of my coding projects and exercises.
+A portfolio of some of my coding projects and exercises from university years

 Java Server and Datalog Parsing Program are examples of implementing mid sized multidirectory projects in Java and C++.
 Database Website Frontend, JavaScript Sentence Improver, NodeJS Server, and Vue QuoteShare are examples of web development and associated tools.